777arc/textbook/content/sync.rst

 You can see it takes about 70 samples to fully lock it on the frequency offset.
 You can also see that in my simulated example, there were about -300 Hz left over after the coarse frequency sync, yours may vary.
 Like I mentioned before, you can disable the coarse frequency sync, and just set the initial frequency offset to whatever value you want, and see if the Costas Loop figures it out.

 Also note how the Costas Loop, in addition to removing the frequency offset, also aligned our BPSK signal to be on the I portion, so Q is now zero again.
-This is a convinient side-effect from the Costas Loop, and it lets the Costas Loop essentially act as our demodulator, because now all we have to do is take I and see if it's greater or less than zero.
+This is a convenient side-effect from the Costas Loop, and it lets the Costas Loop essentially act as our demodulator, because now all we have to do is take I and see if it's greater or less than zero.
 We won't actually know how to make negative and positive to 0 and 1, because there may or may not be an inversion, there's no way for the Costas Loop (or our time sync) to know.
-That is where differential coding comes into play, it removes the ambiguitity because 1's and 0's are based on whether or not the symbol changed, not whether it was +1 or -1.
+That is where differential coding comes into play, it removes the ambiguity because 1's and 0's are based on whether or not the symbol changed, not whether it was +1 or -1.
 If we added differential coding, we would still be using BPSK, we would just be adding a differential coding block right before modulation on the tx side, and right after demodulation on the rx side.

 ***************************